 The simple idea behind debt settlement is to negotiate with your creditors to have your debts paid in full but for less than what you owe in actuality.
 To give an example, you could negotiate with a specific creditor to pay them back $1000 instead of $5000 and they would in return mark your debts as paid back in full.

 There are two paths you can take when it comes to debt settlement: the professional way and the do-it-yourself way.
 Either one can work, but it’s important to first assess your current situation and then decide which one will be more beneficial to you right now and in the long run.
-As a general rule we always recommend that you consult and expert before you decide to negotiate with your creditors on your own.
+As a general rule, we always recommend that you consult an expert before you decide to negotiate with your creditors on your own.

-Most creditors have their own ways of handling past due or delinquent accounts, but typically a past due account goes through a cycle that looks something like this:
+Most creditors have their own ways of handling past-due or delinquent accounts, but typically a past-due account goes through a cycle that looks something like this: